wustho/epy/README.md

 ## Double Spread

 Double spread is intended to mimic the behaviour of real book, so line scrolling navigation will act as scrolling page and textwidth is not adjustable.

+## Changelog

+- `v2021.10.23`: Major refactoring which harness a lot of new stuff in `python>=3.7` and `epy` won't be backward compatible with older python version and older configuration.

+- `v2022.1.8`: Change in configuration and reading states schema that is not backward compatible.
+  So if error is encountered, deleting the configuration and states file might fix the issue.

 ## Tip Jar